li012589/ttrssSetupNote/README.md

-# Install TinyTinyRSS on debian8
+# Install TinyTinyRSS on debian

 \*all commands are assumed run by root